lucia-auth/lucia/documentation-v2/content/reference/lucia/utils.md

 ## `generateRandomString()`

 Generates a cryptographically random string.
-If argument for parameter `alphabet` is not provided, the result with consist of `a-ZA-Z0-9`.
+If argument for parameter `alphabet` is not provided, the result with consist of `a-z0-9` (lowercase letters, numbers).

 ```ts
 import { generateRandomString } from "lucia/utils";